TTWNO/tait.tech/scholarships/2020/cnib/index.md

 How will this scholarship change what it is to be blind for you as you pursue your post-secondary education?

 *Answer:*
-I have taken every opportunity of my short life refusing to be defined solely by any disability.
+I have taken every opportunity of my short life to deny being defined solely by any disability.
-This essay will focus more on my educational goals on their own merit.
+This essay will focus more on my educational goals and career aspirations on their own merit.

 I would love your support in accomplishing these goals!